 All lenders require that you be 18 years old, an American citizen or permanent resident and have a regular source of income.

-Whether you apply online or in-store, you’ll have to provide some personal details.
+Whether you apply online or at a store location in Montana, you’ll have to provide some personal details.
 This includes your Social Security number, your home address, how much you make and your current employment situation.
 If you choose to apply online, you’ll also have to supply access to your personal checking account so the lender can deposit your loan amount and debit your payment when it’s due.

-Is there anything I should consider before taking out a payday loan?
+What should I consider before taking out a payday loan in Montana?

 Because payday loans can be expensive, you’ll want to consider some other options before applying.
 Montana offers programs to help people with low incomes.
 If you’re having trouble paying your bills and your debt, you may want to look into Low-Energy Assistance, the Supplemental Nutrition Assistance Program (SNAP) or Temporary Aisstance for Needy Families (TANF).